priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     title: "From Mumbai to Ahmedabad – Trucks, Tea & Turbo Lanes"
     date: "28 May 2025"
     featured_image: "/assets/images/leh/day5-ahmedabad-gandhi.jpg"
     description: "We kicked off Day 5 before the sun had risen, with sleepy eyes, packed bags, and wheels already rolling.
 Mumbai, soaked from pre-monsoon showers, faded behind us soon.
 Our first stop came around 7 AM at Vasai, where a much-needed tea break turned into a two-hour pause.
 Blame it on the kids, or promised time to family, but it was a good break.
 By 9 AM, we were back on the road.
 The route was a full tour of Gujarat’s highways.
 Vasai → Vapi → Surat → Bharuch → Vadodara → Ahmedabad.
 The stretch till Vadodara was a trucker’s paradise and a driver’s patience test—slow convoys, endless honking, and the kind of traffic that makes you question all your life decisions.
 Finally near Bharuch we took a sharp turn for the better—switching from NH48 to NE4.
 The road opened up in front of us: smooth tarmac, wide lanes, and a 120 km/h speed limit.
 The expressway cut our drive time significantly and gave us a chance to breathe, cruise, and enjoy the changing scenery.
 After Vadodara, we merged back onto NH48/NE1.
 It wasn’t an expressway, but with lighter traffic, it was a pleasant, unhurried drive.
-As we entered Ahmedabad, we were stopped by copes to check if we were bringing in liquor into Gujrat (it being a dry state).
+As we entered Ahmedabad, we were stopped by cops to check if we were bringing in liquor into Gujrat (it being a dry state).
 Along the way our food excursions involved: Hotel Ahura (Talasari) - Famous for Irani fare, we kept it simple with chai and maska bun.
 The toilets?
 Functional, but not winning any awards.
 Jalaram Kathiyawad Hotel (after Kamrej) - A bit dark and modest-looking at first glance, but the Gujarati thali was fresh, flavorful, and soul-satisfying.
 Toilets?
 Just okay, but usable.
 By 6:30 PM, we finally rolled into Ahmedabad—tired, dusty, and entirely satisfied.
 This leg of our journey was all about contrasts: Truck traffic to smooth expressways.
 Quick tea to hearty thalis.
 And the joy of watching landscapes shift from coastal humidity to Gujarat’s dry plains—one toll gate at a time and intense heat.
 But we had reached our destination and kids didn't skip a beat before pluging into the pool.
 Despite the long drive, we ventured out for Dinner at Swati Snacks and we didn't regret it.
 Ordered a bunch of local delicacies from the menu and none of them were a decision we regretted.
 We topped that up with roadside Asharfi Kulfi and it was a fantastic decision as well.
 Finally, tired and bellies full, we crashed back into our beds and thus came our day to an end"
     highlights:
       - "✅ Gujrati Thali at Jalaram Kathiyawad"
       - "✅ Dinner at Swati's snack on Law college road"